ecaldesi/class_projects/File_monitor/README.md

 RULES
 --------
-Rorschach will load in pattern rules from the file rules unless otherwise specified by the -f flag as shown below:
+Rorschach will load in pattern rules from the file rules unless otherwise specified by the -f flag as shown below: <br />
 EVENT PATTERN ACTION

 ENVIRONMENT VARIABLES